son9fkratos/tradebot/README.md

 4. **Submit a Pull Request**: Once you're ready, submit a pull request to the main branch.

-5. **Stay Engaged**: Keep an eye on discussions and feedback from the community.

-Please follow the code of conduct when contributing to the project.

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 You can freely use, modify, and distribute the code in accordance with the terms of the license.